yed-0/SYED/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-2/readme.md

 ### 2. USER ENUMERATION AND WEAK AUTHENTICATION

-next step is to gte the information about the database using:
+next step is to get the information about the database using:

 ```bash
 show databases;